Find Affordable College Courses

 Read full report on Legal Professions at El Centro College

-A rank of #2 on this year’s list means University of Houston - Clear Lake is a great place for legal professions students.
+Out of the 14 schools in Texas that were part of this year’s ranking, University of Houston - Clear Lake landed the # 2 spot on the list.
 Located in the suburb of Houston, UH Clear Lake is a public college with a moderately-sized student population.

 The average amount in student loans that legal professions majors at UH Clear Lake take out is $25,024.